Page Contents

 The Maharashtra Rent Control Act 1999 combines the law related to renting, repair work of premises, encouraging new house construction, and related aspects of it.

-The whole act is classified into 60 sections divided into 8 chapters and 3 Schedules.
+The whole act is classified into 60 sections divided into 9 chapters and 2 Schedules.

-If this is done by the landlord then he/she will be punished with imprisonment for up to three months or a fine up to Rs.
+If this is done by the landlord, then he/she will be punished with imprisonment for up to three months or a fine up to Rs.
 5000 or both.

 Rent Increasing Rules As Per Maharashtra Rent Control Act 1999